arkovia/acts/education-act-2018.md

 In order to promote learning and creativity, children will be encouraged to follow the following school holidays, also known as "school spirit days".

 #### Segment 2: Pajama Day
-A day upon which the wearing of pajamas to school shall be authorized shall be known as a `pajama day`, and the date may be set by an elected school council, described in section 2.
+A day upon which the wearing of pajamas to school shall be authorized shall be known as a `pajama day`, and the date may be set by the treasurer of an elected school council, described in section 3.

+#### Segment 3: Barefoot Day
+A day upon which students do not have to wear shoes or socks, in order to raise awareness for poverty shall be authorized shall be known as a `barefoot day`, and the date may be set by the treasurer of an elected school council, described in section 3.

 ### Section 3: Student Council
 #### Segment 1: Introduction